-Please visit the tabs to the left (desktop) or drop-down menu above (mobile) for specific details and information related to livestock, transportation, supply chain disruptions and more.
+Please visit the tabs to the left or links below (desktop), or the drop-down menu above (mobile) for specific details and information related to livestock, transportation, supply chain disruptions and more.

 If you have any questions or comments, please email us at email@example.com.

 |Federal Stimulus (CARES Act)||Local Foods and Specialty Crops||USDA|